Last Updated on September 11, 2021 by Jim Ferri

 All roads in the Highlands lead to Inverness, and I quickly found myself right in the center of the city.
 It’s a good kicking-off point for a Scotland road trip to the Highlands.

 Inverness is the largest city and capital of the region, but despite its stature it’s still very “town-ish” and you can see quite a bit of it in just a few hours.
-It’s also quite easy to walk about, although you’re sometimes forced to listen to the cacophony of seagulls on its rooftops.
+It’s also quite easy to walk about, although sometimes you have to endure the cacophony of seagulls on its rooftops.

 I just wandered about town aimlessly, passing many pubs, and popping into kiltmakers and woolen shops while totally enjoying myself.
 After a while I found myself on High Street, the main pedestrian street, flush with shops and shoppers.
 There, near the old Customs House, I paused to listen to a one-man band entertaining passerby’s with American country music.

-Further down High I soon came to the bridge that spans the River Ness, which winds its way down from Loch Ness (in fact, the city’s name is derived from the Gaelic “mouth of the River Ness”), and Inverness Castle, now being utilized as a courthouse.
+Further down High is the bridge that spans the River Ness.
+The name of the city, in fact, is from the Gaelic “mouth of the River Ness”, which winds its way down from Loch Ness and Inverness Castle.
+The castle is now being utilized as a courthouse.

 Across from it was the 18th-century Tolbooth Steeple, a landmark, which from afar I had mistaken for a church.